equinor/appsec-owasptop10wrkshp/prez/content/prolog.md

 - In the workshop we will do a walk-through of the top 10 risks<!-- .element: style="font-size:0.9em"-->
 - Get familiar with type of vulnerability and examples of CWE's and CVE's<!-- .element: style="font-size:0.9em"-->
-- Exploit the vulnerabilities as an attacker and discuss possible mitigation<!-- .element: style="font-size:0.9em"-->
+- Exploit the vulnerabilities as an attacker and get familiar with juice-shop for training purposes<!-- .element: style="font-size:0.9em"-->

 <hr>